fawadss1/Petrol-Pump-Management-System-with-MySql-Database-And-Email-Notification/README.md

 if You want to run it You must have to Run Main.py File First.

-for email Sending You Should have to setup Your Google Username and password in Signup.py and In google account Setting you should Enable (Less secure app access).
+for email Sending You Should have to setup Your Google Username and password in System.py (def send_email(self)) and In google account Setting you should Enable (Less secure app access).

 Developed by Fawad Ali on 15 Jan 2021 Just in 2 Days.